ztyankov/100-days-of-code/log.md

 #### ⚡ I will code for at least an hour every day for the next 100 days

+## Day 16: Sunday, 01/17/2021

+**Time Spent:** 45m

+**Today's Progress**

+- I upgraded snowpack to version 3.0.* and tried to fix the run error with the svelte spa router, but it didn't work.

+**Thoughts:** I really want to use Snowpack for development, but there is always some issue that comes up...
 ## Day 15: Saturday, 01/16/2021

 **Time Spent:** 1h30m